This measure is important because it shows the range, scale, and impact of DVHA’s value-based care initiatives.

 The data presents two views of the information:

 Variables impacting this measure over time include provider participation in payment reform initiatives, Medicaid member access to participating providers, and the development and implementation of new payment reform programs.

 The trendline has held steady after a sharp increase in January 2020 and again in January 2022.
 Attribution to the VMNG program is the biggest driver of results for this measure.
-Attribution for that program occurs in January of each year; between extensive provider participation and the implementation of an innovative statewide expanded attribution initiative (see “Strategy” section below), impact may be close to the maximum achievable level.
+Attribution for that program is set in January of each year; between extensive provider participation and the implementation of an innovative statewide expanded attribution methodology (see “Strategy” section below), attribution to the VMNG program may be close to the maximum achievable level.

 Narrative last updated: 01/17/23